Why We Oppose the Seventh Street Development

 The City of Grand Rapids classifies Shawmut Hills as a Low-Density, Mid-20th Century neighborhood.
 Stretching from Leonard Street to Lake Michigan Drive, and Oakleigh Road to Collindale Avenue, the neighborhood consists entirely of single-family homes.

 Residents should have a say in what their neighborhood looks like—and how it grows.
-Shawmut Hills residents overwhelmingly oppose the plan put forward by Rogo Property Group, Construction Simplified, Create 3 Architecture, and Moore + Bruggink.
+Shawmut Hills residents overwhelmingly oppose the plan put forward by Adam Rogalski and his partners.

 Addressing the city’s housing needs and maintaining neighborhood character are not mutually exclusive.
 Grand Rapids officials seem to agree, at least on paper.
 The city’s master plan, Bridge to Our Future, calls for neighborhoods to evolve in ways that: